agathis-project/agathis-project/AP-8/AP-8.md

 **Someone (called author herein) got an idea worth pursuing:**
 To engage the Agathis Project, the author should get a number; here is how:
-  1. Go to agathis-project repo and open an new issue:
+    - go to agathis-project repo and open an new issue:
     - label it with **New idea**:
-	- title is same as AP title.
+	- title is with intended AP title.
     - fill in the comments area with the abstract of the AP idea.
 	- append @admin tag at the end of the abstract.
 	- submit.